stovak/SwiftFFMpeg/MIGRATION_SUMMARY.md

 - **Added**: This MIGRATION_SUMMARY.md

 ### 4. Source Code
-- **No changes needed**: Swift code continues to `import CFFmpeg` and `import SwiftFFmpeg` as before
+- **Updated**: `BuildFFmpegPlugin` now attempts to download prebuilt XCFrameworks when a GitHub token is provided, falling back to the existing source build flow otherwise.
-- CFFmpeg shim headers remain in place for Swift compatibility
+- **Unchanged**: Swift code continues to `import CFFmpeg` and `import SwiftFFmpeg` as before, and CFFmpeg shim headers remain in place for Swift compatibility.

 ## Migration Path for Users